What if I tell you this was my first time in a plane in almost 22 years on earth 😄

 It was again raining in the morning, that’s why I listed this place favorite in monsoon.

 We booked the cab and set our destination for the last day to Eco Park.
 But it opens at 2:30 p.m in summers so we decided to talk a walk in the New town of Kolkata city.

 City Centre 2 Kolkata

 City Centre 2 is a mall in the New Town.
-Eco Park is about 20 km away from city center 2 mall and have our breakfast before leaving for Eco-park.
+Eco Park is about 20 km away from city center 2 mall and we have our breakfast before leaving for Eco-park.

-After spending 2hr we took a battery rickshaw and reached our destination but again we are much before time and I sat by the roadside itself 😂 until the gate opened because it’s an open road and very few vehicles pass by.
+After spending 2hr we took a battery rickshaw and reached our destination but again we reached much before time and I sat by the roadside itself 😂 until the gate opened because it’s an open road and very few vehicles pass by.

 Again monsoon, it started raining again 🌧️ and that too heavily this time.

 As soon as the gates opened people rushed like anything to India’s largest park.

 Note – The prices for tickets for entering Eco Pak are Rs.
 30